Generic Name: salicylic acid topical (SAL i SIL ik AS id TOP ik al)

 How should I use Stri-Dex?

 Stri-Dex is available in many different forms, such as liquid, gel, lotion, cream, ointment, foam, soap, shampoo, cloth pads, and skin patches.
-Use the medicine exactly as directed on the label, or as prescribed by your doctor.
-Do not use in larger or smaller amounts or for longer than recommended.
+Use exactly as directed on the label, or as prescribed by your doctor.

 Stri-Dex can cause a rare but serious allergic reaction or severe skin irritation.
 Before you start using Stri-Dex, you may choose to apply a "test dose" to see if you have a reaction.
 Apply a very small amount of the medicine to 1 or 2 small acne areas every day for 3 days in a row.
 If there is no reaction, begin using the full prescribed amount on the 4th day.